Subscribe

 Posted in Miscellaneous, on November 16th, 2007.

 Well, I don’t know about you, but I’ve been planning the Thanksgiving menu the last couple of days.
 We’re excited that we’ll have all three of our children here, with all 5 grandchildren too, who range in age from one infant up to age 13.
 Plus some other extended family too.
-That will make a table for 16, which is two more than our table can accommodate, so we’ll probably have to set up a small table from the children nearby.
+That will make a table for 16, which is two more than our table can accommodate, so we’ll probably have to set up a small table for the children nearby.

 Everyone is bringing something, so that makes my job easier.
 I’m grateful for the help.
 I’ve always thought that Thanksgiving dinner is one of the most labor intensive there is, of the entire year.
 So much of it has to be done at the last minute – the potatoes, the gravy, the salad, etc. But I heard a suggestion the other day – potatoes hold real well in a crock pot.
 Just make them several hours ahead, preheat the crock pot and throw the entire batch in, cover, and it will hold for many hours.
 Sounds like a plan to me.